Shagshag/prestashop-documentation/SearchCore.md

 * Visibility: **protected**
 * This method is **static**.
-* This method is defined in classes\Search.php line 563
+* This method is defined in [classes/Search.php line 563](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Search.php#563)

 #### Arguments